 In order to include employees, suppliers, and customers in your processes, the system must easily support the extended enterprise which often spans the globe.
-Doing this in the first phase of implementation with minimal impact to your IT resources will enable you to enjoy the benefits of a collaboration more quickly and with less overhead.
+Doing this in the first phase of implementation will have minimal impact on your IT resources and enable you to enjoy the benefits of collaboration more quickly and with less overhead.

 3. Manages the CAPA process, including tasks, assignments, deadlines, all connected to affected products and documents